For court

 - How to print text messages for court

 - Export the conversation to a PDF first, then print the PDF.
 Printing loose screenshots instead drops full timestamps and breaks long threads across awkward page boundaries.
-The best way to print text messages for court is with an app that captures sender, date, and time on every single message.
+The best way to print text messages for court is with an app that captures sender, date, and time on every message.
 TextPort and the desktop tools below all do this.

 - How to save text messages for court